CaixaPay Price Hits $0.10 on Top Exchanges (CXP)

-CaixaPay (CURRENCY:CXP) traded flat against the US dollar during the 24-hour period ending at 22:00 PM Eastern on February 25th.
-CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
-During the last seven days, CaixaPay has traded flat against the US dollar.
-One CaixaPay coin can now be bought for $0.10 or 0.00000268 BTC on popular exchanges.
+CaixaPay (CURRENCY:CXP) traded flat against the U.S. dollar during the one day period ending at 19:00 PM E.T. on February 26th.
+One CaixaPay coin can now be purchased for approximately $0.10 or 0.00000268 BTC on cryptocurrency exchanges.
+During the last seven days, CaixaPay has traded flat against the U.S. dollar.
+CaixaPay has a market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.